ulomau/3tier-web-deployment-with-devops-tool/README.md

-# Create and deploy a web application called Bucketlist on GKE using Terraform, Github Actions and Bash script
+## Create and deploy a web application called Bucketlist on GKE using Terraform, Github Actions and Bash script
-## This Project handles the creation and deployment of a web app  on Google Kubernets clusters by applying DevOps tools.
+## This Project handles the creation and deployment of a web app  on Google Kubernetes clusters by applying DevOps tools.
 It creates a Google kubernetes engine clusters with Terraform as the Infrastructure as code (IAC), GitHub Actions workflow pipeline as the CICD and Basch script to automate the deploymnet of a web app (Bucketlist) on the GKE clusters
- ## The basic requirements for this project are:
+ ## Basic project requirements:
+ ### Before this project can be implemented, you must ensure that the following pre-requisites are fulfilled
  * GitHub account
  * GCP account with billing enabled
+ * GCP project and service account enabled with the right permissions
  * Google SDK CLI installed in your local terminal
- * Terraform for IAC
+ * Terraform for IAC installed in your local terminal
  * GitHub Actions
  * Bash script for automation

-# Compability
+## Versions
 ## The Terraform version used is Terraform 0.12.
 If you haven't upgraded and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is 3.0.0.
+## kubectl 1.9.x
+## Terraform Provider for GCP v3.41

-# Procedure:
+## Procedure:

 1. Create a GCP project, enable billing and API permissions.
 2. Create gcp service account on the created project and create a service secret.json key and also GCP storage bucket for terraform state.